KartanonKanye/PointCardBE/ReadMe.md

 A digital Fuksi Point Card (DFPC) for fuksis.
-The DFPC acts as a way for fuksis to keep track of their progress and provide necessary information.
+The DFPC acts as a way for fuksis to keep track of their progress and provide necessary information on how to get points.